Auditor: Lottery needs broader authority to look for fraud - NewsBreak

 Auditor: Lottery needs broader authority to look for fraud

-HARRISBURG, Pa. — Pennsylvania’s auditor general says lawmakers should give the state lottery broader legal authority to investigate frequent and repeated winning claims by individual lottery players to prevent fraud.
+HARRISBURG, Pa.
+(AP) — Pennsylvania’s auditor general said Monday that lawmakers should give the state lottery broader legal authority to investigate frequent and repeated winning claims by individual lottery players to prevent fraud.

-The recommendation Monday to lawmakers by Auditor General Tim DeFoor was part of a performance audit that looked at various aspects of the Pennsylvania Lottery.
+The recommendation to lawmakers by Auditor General Tim DeFoor, the state’s independently elected fiscal watchdog, was part of a performance audit that looked at various aspects of the Pennsylvania Lottery.

+The Pennsylvania Lottery, one of the nation’s largest in sales, reported a record high $5.3 billion in sales in the 2020-21 fiscal year and $1.3 billion in net revenue.

 The lottery collects information on people who file winning claims and has the legal authority to investigate winning claims by retailers.
-But DeFoor says it does not use the information to look for patterns that could indicate fraud and does not believe it has legal authority to investigate non-retailer players.
+But it does not use the information to look for patterns that could indicate fraud and does not believe it has legal authority to investigate non-retailer players, DeFoor said.

+DeFoor’s office analyzed the claims of 17 players who each filed more than 50 winning claims of at least $600 apiece over nearly three years through March 2, 2020.
+They collectively won nearly $2.7 million, he said.

+Studies have found such claims by a single player are statistically improbable and could be rooted in fraud, DeFoor said.

 Comments / 0